br-n518/util-library_c/README.md

 On Linux these can be easily installed from repository.
 For Windows, MinGW (*Minimalist GNU for Windows*) includes all the above tools.
-MSYS isn't much help: just use CMD with MinGW in PATH.

 ### stdlib.h malloc